What Is A Square Number? Explained For Primary School Parents And Kids

 Square numbers are particularly useful when finding the area of squares, which children begin to do in Year 4 (pupils should be taught to find the area of rectilinear shapes by counting squares) but which is built on further in Year 5 (pupils should be taught to calculate and compare the area of rectangles (including squares).

-As previously mentioned, knowledge of square numbers is built on in Year 6 when pupils should be taught to use their knowledge of the order of operations to carry out calculations.
+As previously mentioned, knowledge of square numbers is built on in Year 6 when pupils should be taught to use their knowledge of the order of operations (BODMAS) to carry out calculations.

 Square number practice questions